 - Must submit the claim(s) directly to Medicare.

 A doctor who “Opt’s-Out” of the Medicare system and will privately contract with Medicare beneficiaries.
-This type of provider is usually a “cash-only” physician, and often called a “Concierge” doctor.
+This type of doctor is a “cash-only” physician, and often called a “Concierge” doctor.

 Excess Charges … If a physician or hospital does not accept Medicare’s assignment (accept Medicares reimbursement rate) they can add a maximum of 15% on top of what Medicare pays for a service.
 This is what is known as Excess Charges.
 Only Medicare Supplement Plans F and G pay for this Excess Charge, most don’t.
 With 11 federally standardized plans to choose from, you will most likely find the plan that fits your budget and unique needs.
 F being the most popular and comprehensive, other popular plans are C and D, along with the new Plan N, although many folks ask about the “Excess Charges” not covered with Plans C, D and N.